Towcester: Governance

+Facilities and notable sites

-St. Lawrence's C of E Church, stands in the middle of the town.
-It has a 12th-century Norman transitional ground plan and foundation, probably laid over a Saxon 10th century stone building.
+Saint Lawrence's C of E Church stands in the middle of the town.
+It has a 12th-century Norman transitional ground plan and foundation, probably laid over a Saxon 10th-century stone building.
 Its ecclesiastical heritage may well relate back to Roman times as St Lawrence was patron saint of the Roman legions.
-The building was reconstructed in the perpendicular style 1480–85 when the church tower was added.
+The building was reconstructed in the Perpendicular style 1480–85 when the church tower was added.
 The tower contains 12 bells generally accepted by ringers across the country to be one of the finest sets in the Midlands.
 The bells were moved in 1994 from Todmorden in Yorkshire.
 Permission to quarry stone for this restoration from Whittlewood Forest was granted by Edward IV and later confirmed by Richard III on his way towards Leicestershire and his death at the Battle of Bosworth Field.
 The church contains a "Treacle" Bible, a table tomb and cadaver of Archdeacon Sponne, Rector 1422–1448.
 The Archdeacon started the second oldest grammar school in Northamptonshire but the oldest one in the United Kingdom, which was merged with the old secondary modern school in Towcester to produce Sponne School.
 It is also claimed that Pope Boniface VIII was a rector of the church before his elevation to the position of pope.
 The church tower contains a peal of 12 bells and a chime of 9 bells.

-Towcester Mill in Chantry Lane was recorded in the Domesday Book (1086), but the oldest extant part of the building is just over two hundred years old.
+Towcester Mill in Chantry Lane was recorded in the Domesday Book of 1086, but the oldest extant part of the building is just over two hundred years old.
 The mill's working gear was powered by water, and was used to grind corn into flour and to mix animal feed, and is believed to be the only water mill in Northamptonshire with a working turbine.

+Just outside the town in Slapton are The Slapton Wall Paintings, a noted collection of 14th and 15th century wall paintings, in the Church of St Botolph.

 The town has an Air Cadet squadron, 1875 (Towcester) Sqn ATC located near to Sponne School and the 1st Towcester scouts and guides group.

 The Towcester Museum has exhibits tracing the community's prehistory and history.
-The town has a wetland park, two pocket parks and a main park - The Recreation Ground, which is known locally as “The Rec”.
+The town has a wetland park, two pocket parks and a main park, The Recreation Ground, which is known locally as "The Rec".

+Local media

+Local TV coverage is provided by BBC East and ITV Anglia from the Sandy Heath TV transmitter.
+BBC South and ITV Meridian can also be received from the Oxford TV transmitter.
+The town's local radio stations are BBC Radio Northampton, Heart East, NLive Radio and Connect Radio.
+Local newspapers that cover the town are Northampton Herald & Post and Northampton Chronicle & Echo.